solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 discussed to provide the application with access to transfer lamports outside of the regular cpi execution context.
 The following approach seems the best.

-*Passing the application fees in the instruction for each account and validating in the dapp*.
-A `PayApplicationFee` instruction is like infallible transfer instruction and will do the transfer even if the transaction fails.
-A new instruction `CheckApplicationFee` will check if the application fee for an account has been paid.
+*Updating core account structure to store application fees in ledger*.
+A `PayApplicationFee` instruction is will be used by solana runtime to calculate how much application fees are being paid by the instruction.
+A `UpdateApplicationFees` instruction which will update the application fees for an owned account.
+A `Rebate` instruction which will be used to rebate the application fees back to the payer.

     1. High degree of flexibility for programs (**++**)
-    2. No need to save the application fees on the ledger. (**++**)
-    3. Each transaction has to include additional instructions so it will break existing dapp interfaces (**-**)
+    2. Each transaction has to include additional instructions so it will break existing dapp interfaces (**-**)
+    3. This implementation will prevent DOS on dapps and account blocking attacks.
-    4. Account structure does not need to be modified (**++**)
+    4. Account structure need to be modified, lot of changes in core solana code (**---**)
-    5. Does not prevent any denial of service attack on a smart contract (**-**)
-    6. Each dapp has to implement a cpi to check if a transaction has paid app fees
+    5. Application fees are check before executing the dapps (**++**)
+    6. Easier to calculate total fees to be payed by the payer (**+**)
+    7. Application fees cannot be dynamic (**-**)

+An additional option will be added to disable read locking of accounts so that an account having application fees could not be read-locked by transactions.
+This will disable attacks where transaction read locks an account and prevents other transactions from write-locking the account.

 If existing dapps like openbook want to implement application fees then all the dapps depending on openbook also have to do additional development.
-The checks on the application fees will be responsibility of dapp developers.
+The checks on the application fees will be taken care by solana runtime.
-The plus point is that we do not have to touch the core solana structure to store the application fees.
-It is also more easier to calculate total fees.
+Application fees paid will be included in the transaction so that it is easier to calculate the total amount of fees that will be paid and less scope for fraud.
+The maximum amount of application fees that can be set for an account will be limited to a predecided number of SOLs recommended (10/100 SOLs) so that account does not become inaccessible.

+All other programs have to implement required instructions so that the authority of the accounts can cyclically sign to update application fees on the accounts they own.

 ### A new application fee program